-If you’ve already read our review of Samsung’s barnstorming flagship Q90 QLED TV but just can’t stretch to that QLED’s exorbitant price tag, then the 65-inch Q85 (QE65Q85R) could be the set for you – the Q85 costs far less (£2,999 compared to £3,800 for the 65-inch Q90), yet delivers almost all of the same features and most of the same outstanding performance.
+If you’ve already read our review of Samsung’s incredible Q90 QLED TV but just can’t stretch to that QLED’s overbearing price tag, then the 65-inch Q85 (QE65Q85R) could be a set better suited for you – the Q85 costs far less (£2,999 compared to £3,800 for the 65-inch Q90), yet delivers almost all of the same features and similarly fantastic performance.

-You still get Samsung’s new game-changing viewing angle technology, for instance, which finally helps LCD take on OLED in this key TV performance area.
+Yes, you still get Samsung’s game-changing viewing angle technology, for instance, which finally helps LCD take on OLED in this key TV performance area.
 You still get Samsung’s new AI 4K chipset with its much-improved upscaling of HD and standard definition sources.
 You still get Samsung’s QLED technology, which uses metal-clad Quantum Dots to deliver high levels of brightness and a wide colour response.

 Also present and correct is Samsung’s new dedicated backlight management chip, and the set copies the Q90R series in sporting a direct LED lighting system (where the LEDs are placed right behind the screen) with local dimming.